zerofo/emuiibo/README.md

 Download the latest release and place it on your CFW's `titles` folder (so it would be like `<cfw>/titles/0100000000000352`).

+You also have to set the boot2 flag:´

+- Atmosphere: create a file named `boot2.flag` inside `titles/0100000000000352/flags` directory.

+- ReiNX: same as above, but in the root title dir (`titles/0100000000000352`).

 ### Amiibo emulation

 With emuiibo running, perform the combo `L + R + X` when the title is looking for amiibos, and it should insta-load the first amiibo in the list.